BattletechModders/Abilifier/README.md

 Gunnery: 5, 8
 Guts: 5, 8
 ```

+`extraPreCapStoneAbilities` int.
+Decides additional number of skills allowed to give abilities before the CapStone ability (works in concert with skillLockThreshold).

 `usingCACabilitySelector` bool. if true, makes Abilifier compatible with newer versions of CustomBundle/CAC that incorporate an "ability selector" for the combat UI.
 If false, Abilifer will create `extraAbilities + nonTreeAbilities` traditional ability button slots.